Kassa20/Kassa20/README.md

 ### All repos have detailed descriptions and comments, enjoy!

- 📫 reach me at: Yohannes.Kassa@trojans.dsu.edu
+ 📫 reach me at: ykassa1@seattleu.edu